fatogunayomide56-ai/Power-BI-Sporting-Event-Venues-Analysis/README.md

 # Power-BI-Sporting-Event-Venues-Analysis
 This project explores sporting event data and venue performance using Excel, Power BI, and R integration.
-It demonstrates advanced skills in data modeling, DAX, Power Query transformations, and R visualization, highlighting the relationship between venue utilization, energy costs, and CO₂ emissions.
+It demonstrates a complete end-to-end workflow from data modeling in Excel to advanced DAX calculations and interactive Power BI dashboards, highlighting insights into venue utilization, energy efficiency, and CO₂ emissions.

 # Project Overview